|

 Unlimited," in a chapter titled: "Timothy Starr: He (Literally)

 Wrote the Book on Village Inventors."
-He has also been
+In 2009 he contributed a

 published in Saratoga Living, Our Town Ballston Spa, Spotlight

-Milton, The Saratogian, and is a frequent
+Milton, The Saratogian, and was a frequent

 contributor to Ballston Spa Life's History Lesson series.
+On

 Never too late to